 Kevin P. Mulry has handled all aspects of civil litigation through trial and appeal.
-He is a frequent contributor to Farrell Fritz’s New York Health Law blog.
+He is a frequent contributor to Farrell Fritz’s New York Health Law blog and the founding blogger of the Federal Government Civil Litigation blog.

 Prior to joining Farrell Fritz, Kevin served for 15 years as an Assistant United States Attorney in the Civil Division of the U.S. Attorney’s Office for the Eastern District of New York.
 From 2005 through 2010, he was principal deputy chief of the Civil Division, with supervisory responsibility for the office’s affirmative civil litigation, including healthcare fraud, mortgage and government procurement fraud, civil rights, environmental litigation, civil racketeering and labor litigation, civil penalty actions, financial litigation and civil and criminal forfeiture.
 He was previously chief of the Long Island Civil Division, supervising the affirmative and defensive work in the Long Island office, and chief of employment litigation, overseeing the employment cases in the district.